i-phone image of Hong Kong harbor, by Dr. Livingston

 An example of his ad hoc consulting is his recent work to find a pathway through the local law enforcement and legal systems to ensure that detained non-English speaking refugees are understood and provided adequate interpreters and explanations of their rights, etc., given that they may be in especially grave risk of deportation.

-assessment team in Monterey County
+child assessment team in Monterey County

 Until mid-August, 2016, Dr. Livingston worked with the F.A.S.T.
 Child Abuse Assessment Team in the Monterey County School District, a Psychologist on their team multidisciplinary team providing psychological/mental health assessment for children and families.